ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 1. **Evaluate right walls:**

-   - Similarly checks right wall line segments.
+   - Similarly, checks the right wall line segments.
    - Returns `CLOCKWISE` if a right turn is clear, or `COUNTER_CLOCKWISE` if blocked.

 1. **Fallback:**